 The Amazing Stuff for You Grippy Gloves are comfortable, protective, and durable.
 These gloves fit and feel great.
 The elastic back and band make this glove feel like a sock for your hand.
 The protective latex layer is flexible and holds up well against dirt and thorns.
 This product also allows for dexterity and makes it easy to pick up small seeds.

 Although we loved the durable leather make and the simple and comfortable design of the FZTEY Thorn Proof glove, we found that they were not agile enough to handle tiny seeds.
 We also observed that these gloves bleed a little bit of yellow when soaked in water.
-Overall, these gloves offer good protection and comfort.
+Overall, these gloves offer adequate protection and comfort.

 We did find that the G and F 1852-3 gloves were not as fitted or comfortable as we would have liked.
-We didn't like that you can feel the seems inside the gloves while you're wearing them.
+We didn't like that you can feel the seams inside the gloves while you're wearing them.
 We also found that because these gloves only have the PVC dots and no further latex or rubber protection, they aren't great for working with plants with thorns or spikes, and we would not recommend pulling out a large yard full of dead weeds with them either.
 The soft, breathable fabric is easily penetrated by anything sharp.